H.R. 2854: Neighborhood Homes Investment Act

 Why it matters

-The credit amount is capped three different ways, and the builder gets the smallest result.
-It can cover the gap between development cost and sale price, up to 40% of eligible development costs, or up to 32% of the national median sale price for a new home.
-A state agency could approve up to 120% of the financing gap if it decides the extra amount is needed to make the project feasible.
+The credit is capped three ways, and the builder gets whichever is smallest: the actual gap between development cost and sale price, 40% of eligible development costs, or 32% of the national median sale price for a new home.
+A state agency can push the gap-based amount up to 120% if it decides the project won't pencil out otherwise.

-States would run the front end of the program.
-Each state would receive an annual credit ceiling equal to $9 per resident or $12 million, whichever is greater, then decide which projects get allocations under a state plan that is supposed to prioritize need, neighborhood stability, sponsor capacity, and long-term homeownership.
+States run the front end.
+Each gets an annual credit ceiling — $9 per resident or $12 million, whichever is greater, with unused room carrying forward up to three years — and decides which projects win allocations under a public plan that is supposed to weigh neighborhood need, sponsor track record, and long-term homeownership.

 H.R.
 2854 Bill Summary